 4.1.
 Regularly assess innovations in value cycle activities in regions and among Members at frequent intervals to identify synergies for knowledge transfer and co-development.

 4.2.
-Identify and support the requirements of Members, including those related to the support of scientific assessments and international conventions.
+Identify and support the priorities [Guyana]of Members, including those related to the support of scientific assessments and international conventions.

 4.3.
 Identify and assess requirements for advanced training for researchers and practitioners in relevant disciplines to advance the continued effectiveness of the WMO and its Members.